 - Stay updated with companies lending policies, also recommend improvements, if any.

 - Reconciling accounts and updating records in the internal systems.

 Qualification and Skill Set Required

 - Bachelor’s degree focused on statistics, mathematics, or business finance.
 A Masters’s degree is preferred.

 - Strong quantitative aptitude and reasoning ability

 - Concrete understanding of Ratios and ability to implement them in real-world situations

-- Advance computing skills, knowledge of coding is preferable.
+- Advanced computing skills, knowledge of coding are preferable.